Start of main content

 23 September 2025

-Module 5: Regulations and Spectrum - Live virtual
+Module 5: Spectrum and engineering - Live virtual

 Chair: Paul Iliffe, Satcoms Expert